effectfully-ou/sketches/try-do-is-dangerous/README.md

 try (someAction :: IO (Either E A))
 ```

 within `Try.do` and not realizing that this makes the wrong `Either` come first?
-You won't even get a type error (provided `E` implements `Exception`) if you do something with the result, the whole thing will just misbehave in runtime.
+You won't even get a type error (provided `E` implements `Exception`) if you do something with the result.
+The whole thing will just misbehave in runtime.

 What's worse in the original post is that inherently unsafe (compositionality-wise) `Try.do` gets mixed with `unliftio` designed specifically to be safe.
-So you use this pattern of structuring everything as `MonadUnliftIO m => m (Either E A)` where `Either` carries the error-handling semantics and then you want to use it as if it was a normal `IO` action returning some result.
+You use this pattern of structuring everything as `MonadUnliftIO m => m (Either E A)` where `Either` carries the error-handling semantics and then you want to use it as if it was a normal `IO` action returning some result.
 So you do

 ```
 someAction1 `finally` someAction2